91AV

 Whitney Moran ('08)

-Bachelor of Arts, honours English with a minor in Sociology
+BA, honours English, minor in Sociology

 Managing editor of Nimbus Publishing and Vagrant Press